Israel men's national lacrosse team

-The Israel men's national lacrosse team is governed by the Israel Lacrosse Association.
-Israel hosted the 2018 World Lacrosse Championships in Netanya.
-Their best finish had the blue and white taking gold at the 2025 European Championships; defeating Italy in the finals.
-Previously, their best finish was at the 2016 European Lacrosse Championship, winning the silver medal.
-Israel finished in 7th place at the 2023 World Lacrosse Championship in San Diego, the 2018 World Lacrosse Championship in Netanya and the 2014 World Lacrosse Championshipin Denver.
+The Israel men's national lacrosse team represents Israel at men's field lacrosse events.
+It is governed by the Israel Lacrosse Association.

 History

 Israel became able to compete in international tournaments once the Israel Lacrosse Association was officially recognized by World Lacrosse in April 2011.

 In preparation for their first World Lacrosse Championship in 2014, Israel held tryouts in July 2013 at Wingate Institute in Netanya, selecting a roster of 46 men.
 The roster consisted of both Israelis and non-Israeli Jews from around the world, with the majority of the roster composed of Americans.
 Any Jew, due to being eligible for Israeli citizenship under the law of return may play for Israel in the tournament, based on the rules of World Lacrosse.

-World Lacrosse Championships
+The Israel men's national lacrosse team defeated Ireland 12–11 in a friendly in June 2012.
+They went on to participate in their first international competition, the 2012 European Lacrosse Championships in Amsterdam.

-Israel first competed at the World Lacrosse Championship in 2014, played in Denver, Colorado.
-Israel finished in 7th place out of 38 teams, after winning six of their eight games played.
+Israel finished as silver medalists at the 2016 European Lacrosse Championship, losing to England in the final.

-Israel hosted the 2018 World Lacrosse Championship in Netanya.
+Israel later won the 2025 European Lacrosse Championship in Poland, defeating Italy in the final.